 With my dream re-materializing in front of me, I was now on a mission.
 I wanted to be able to work one-on-one or in small groups with people of all ages who needed me.
 I recalled the huge leaps of progress that my children made both behaviourally and emotionally just because they had learned how to communicate their wants and needs.
 With that in mind, I applied to go back to school to earn a Bachelor’s degree in speech and hearing sciences at the University of Washington.

-My experience getting to know the ASD community before I applied for school allowed me to serve as a peer mentor for college students on the spectrum, helping them to succeed socially and academically.
+My experience getting to know the ASD community before I applied for school allowed me to recognize those traits in myself and allowed me to serve as a peer mentor for Autistic college students.
 I was elected Vice President of my undergrad NSSLHA chapter.
 Additionally, I was invited to join Phi Sigma Pi, a gender-inclusive honor’s fraternity and served as Parliamentarian and various committee chairs for the organization.
 My interest in neuroscience led to an opportunity researching dyslexia in a speech-genetics lab for 2 years.
 When all was said and done, I graduated Magna Cum Laude with Honors in Speech and Hearing Sciences, one of only 7 people in my graduating class to receive the Honors distinction.

 After finishing my undergraduate education, I began to work in another research laboratory focusing on auditory neuroscience and attention while simultaneously working on my graduate studies.
 I also started working with Aspiring Youth; providing 1:1 mentoring and facilitating social skills groups for kids aged 10 and older.
-In 2018, I received my Master’s degree with distinction in Communication Disorders from California State University, Northridge and am currently in the process of becoming a credentialed Speech Language Pathologist.
+In 2018, I received my Master’s degree with distinction in Communication Disorders from California State University, Northridge and am now an ASHA credentialed Speech Language Pathologist.